H\"older regularity and roughness: construction and examples: H older exponent and Schauder coefficients

 \item $\limsup_m \max_{k\in I_m}\log|\theta_{m,k}^{f,\pi}| = L \in (-\infty, \infty)$ \\ This implies from \eqref{eq.alpha.estimator} that $\Big(\alpha_0(f)- \frac{1}{2} \Big) \log \vert \pi^{m+1} \vert \xlongrightarrow{m \to \infty} \widetilde{L}$ for some constant $\widetilde{L}$.
 However, since $\log \vert \pi^{m+1} \vert \to -\infty$ as $m \to \infty$, the only possible option is $\alpha_0(f)=\frac{1}{2}$. \end{enumerate} \end{proof}

-\begin{remark} [Comparing the two estimators of H\"older regularity] The major difference between the new estimation method \eqref{holder.estimate.new} of H\"older regularity and the classical one of \eqref{eq.Holder.estimate.old} is that the new method uses the Schauder coefficient $|\theta_{m,k}^{f,\pi}|$ instead of projection $\langle f,\psi_{m,k}\rangle$.
-Along any complete refining and balanced partition sequence $\pi$, the Schauder coefficient $|\theta_{m,k}^{f,\pi}|$ can be precisely computed (without any approximation) via equation \eqref{eq.theta.coeff} unlike $\langle f,\psi_{m,k}\rangle$.
-Therefore, the new estimation method will perform better when only finitely many sample points of $f$ are observable. \end{remark}
+\begin{remark} [Comparing the two estimators of H\"older regularity] The major difference between the new characterization \eqref{holder.estimate.new} of H\"older regularity and the classical one in \eqref{eq.Holder.estimate.old} is that the new one uses the Schauder coefficient $|\theta_{m,k}^{f,\pi}|$, instead of projection $\langle f,\psi_{m,k}\rangle$ along an appropriate orthonormal basis.
+Along any complete refining and balanced partition sequence $\pi$, the Schauder coefficient $|\theta_{m,k}^{f,\pi}|$ can be precisely computed (without any approximation) via equation \eqref{eq.theta.coeff} unlike $\langle f,\psi_{m,k}\rangle$ which is defined as $\int_{\mathbb{R}}f(u)\psi_{m,k}(u) du$.
+Therefore, the new characterization will have less approximation error as an estimator for H\"older regularity. \end{remark}

 In Figure \ref{fig: estimator}, we plot the quantities $\max_k \frac{\log|\theta_{m,k}|}{\log|\pi^{m+1}|}$ for different values of $m$, where $(\theta_{m,k})$ are respective Schauder coefficients of Brownian motion and its fake version along the dyadic partition sequence on $[0,1]$ (for more details on the process faking BM, see Example \ref{ex. mixed coefficients}).
-We leave further properties of the new H\"older estimator, such as convergence rate, as future work.
+We leave further properties of the new H\"older estimator based on \eqref{holder.estimate.new}, such as convergence rate, as future work.